Vienna districts guide

 From 23 districts, first nine are considered inner districts as they are located around city center.
 The remaining 14 districts (10-23) are considered outer districts as they are further away from the city center.

 Here is the list and brief info about Vienna districts with their postcodes (zip codes):

 District 1 – Innere Stadt – 1010

 The main, central district located in the geographical center of Vienna.
 Home to Stephan Platz (Stephansplatz) and St. Stephen’s Cathedral (Stephansdom).
-The main tourist flocking area with several important landmarks and high-end shopping and dining areas.
+This is the main tourist flocking district with many important landmarks and high-end shopping and dining areas.
 It is a part of the Old Town and has couple of pedestrian areas popular with tourists and Vienna resident alike.
 Innere Stadt is circled with Ringstraße, spacious boulevard following the route of former city walls.

 District 2 – Leopoldstadt – 1020

 Leopoldstadt is the district on the island between the Danube and the Donaukanal.
-It shares the island with 22nd district, Brigittenau.
+It shares the island with 20nd district, Brigittenau.
 It is home of Praterstern, city’s busiest traffic node, and Prater Park with Viennese Giant Ferris Wheel.
 Second districts has several more landmarks and attractions such as: Augarten park with Palais Augarten and Porcelain Factory, Wiener Sängerknaben (Vienna Boys′ Choir, also in Palais Augarten), Carmelite Church (Karmeliterkirche), Karmelitermarkt, Produktenbörse (Corn Exchange) and Kirche St. Leopold.